Black Diamond Rock Blitz 15 Review

 The Rock Blitz is a reasonably versatile small pack.
 It does the trip around town as well as any of the competition.
 Some of our testers did not think it's stripped-down look was stylish, others did.
 While it's not the lightest pack in our test it's not far off, and it packs down quite well.
 This made it a good choice to carry inside a larger pack when climbing rock routes from a base camp in the backcountry.

 Hopefully those routes won't call for any snow or ice climbing gear though as the Rock Blitz has no points on the exterior to attach that stuff.
 The only attachment point for a rope is with the top strap of the pack.
 This can be a challenge if your rope is long, thick, or the pack is overstuffed.
 Little else can be easily attached to the outside without spending some time rigging.

 At 13.6 ounces (385 grams), this is one of the lighter packs in our review.
 Additional weight can be shed by removing the hip belt and sternum strap.

 We think this pack is a great value.
 You can pay less for a small climbing pack, but it will either be missing some features or be significantly less durable (or both).

-The Black Diamond Rock Blitz 15 is one of our favorite small climbing packs.
-When it was time to pick a pack from the pile for a day of climbing it was one of the most often chosen.
+When it was time to pick a pack from the pile for a day of climbing this was one of the most often chosen.
 That, combined with the more-than-reasonable price, earn it our Best Buy Award.
 The simple design allows for all of the features we like and decent durability while keeping the weight low.
 It's also pretty comfortable.
 It has few options for attaching things to the outside, and while that could be an issue for routes that involve snow or ice, if your climbing tick list is all rocks all the time this just might be the pack for you.